roibuzaglo202/data-task/README.md

 2. Requirements
    - utils.js:
-     - Implement the following functions:
+     - Implement the deduplicateByKeys function:
-       - fetchData(filePath): Reads and parses data from a JSON file.
        - deduplicateByKeys(data, keys): Deduplicates an array of objects based on specified keys.
           - Example: Given keys = ['name', 'age'], two objects with the same name and age should be treated as duplicates.
    - index.js: